rails/rails/README.md

 ## How does this compare to Action Mailer's inbound processing?

-Rails has long had an anemic way of [receiving emails using Action Mailer](https://guides.rubyonrails.org/action_mailer_basics.html#receiving-emails), but it was poorly flushed out, lacked cohesion with the task of sending emails, and offered no help on integrating with popular inbound email processing platforms.
+Rails has long had an anemic way of [receiving emails using Action Mailer](https://guides.rubyonrails.org/action_mailer_basics.html#receiving-emails), but it was poorly fleshed out, lacked cohesion with the task of sending emails, and offered no help on integrating with popular inbound email processing platforms.
 Action Mailbox supersedes the receiving part of Action Mailer, which will be deprecated in due course.

 ## Installing